-For all Remote-Ready Models.
-Allows the gas log heater to be operated in a manually or thermostatically controlled mode.
-You can turn the gas log heater on and off without ever leaving the comfort of your easy chair.
+For all models.
+Allows the fireplace to be operated in a manually or thermostatically controlled mode.
+You can turn the fireplace on and off without ever leaving the comfort of your easy chair.
 A wall-mount docking station is included.